Deaod/VoteSys/README.md

 #### DefaultPreset

 Specifies the preset thats selected by default should the server not know what preset was voted last.
-If empty, the first detected detected preset will be selected as default preset.
+If empty, the first detected preset will be selected as default preset.

 Empty by default.